SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 ## Adaptation and policy structure
 Adaptation to these adverse conditions is imperative for both farmers and insurers [@oconnor_covering_2017; @mcbride_redefining_2020.].
 In order to confront this alarming increase in climate-driven risk, preparations may include:

- - Altered planting dates [@mangani_projecting_2023].
+ - Altering planting dates [@mangani_projecting_2023].
- - Physically moving operations [@butler_adaptation_2013].(Claims Rate)
+ - Physically moving operations [@butler_adaptation_2013].
  - Employing stress-resistant varieties [@tian_genome_2023].
  - Modifying pesticide usage [@keronen_management_2023].
  - Adopting risk-mitigating regenerative farming systems [@renwick_long-term_2021].

 Most notably, regenerative practices can reduce risks through diverse crop rotations [@bowles_long-term_2020] and improvements to soil health [@renwick_long-term_2021].
 These important steps may provide output stability in addition to other environmental benefits [@hunt_fossil_2020], valuable resilience given that our results see higher claims not through overall reduced averages but higher volatility.
 Still, significant structural and financial barriers inhibit adoption of such systems [@mcbride_redefining_2020].
 In particular, though the magnitude remains the subject of empirical investigation [@connor_crop_2022], financial safety net programs like crop insurance may reduce adoption [@wang_warming_2021; @chemeris_insurance_2022] despite likely benefits for both farmers and insurers [@oconnor_covering_2017].

-One specific feature of U.S. crop insurance policy may be partly responsible for this disincentive: average-based production histories (FCIC 2020) structurally reward increases in mean yield but not necessarily yield stability.
-Indeed, regenerative agricultural practices may not always improve mean yields or can even come at the cost of a slightly reduced average (Deines et al. 2023) even though they guard against elevations in the probability of loss events [@renwick_long-term_2021].
+One specific feature of U.S. crop insurance policy may be partly responsible for this disincentive: average-based production histories [@fcic_common_2020v] structurally reward increases in mean yield but not necessarily yield stability.
+Indeed, regenerative agricultural practices may not always improve mean yields or can even come at the cost of a slightly reduced average [@deines_recent_2023] even though they guard against elevations in the probability of loss events [@renwick_long-term_2021].

 That in mind, if coverage levels are redefined from the current percentage based approach ($l_{\%}$) to variance ($l_{\sigma}$) as shown in Table @tbl:covformula, then improvements both in average yield and stability could be rewarded.
 For example, using historic values as guide, {{equivalentStd}} standard deviations ($c_\sigma$) would achieve the current system-wide coverage levels ($c_\% = 0.75$) but realign incentives towards a balance between a long-standing aggregate output incentive and a new resilience reward that could recognize regenerative systems and other strategies that reduce variability, valuing the stability offered by some producers for the broader food system [@renwick_long-term_2021].